jedubois/InternalDocumentation/Agendas/DASA-Agenda-2014-10-15.md

   adjustment throughout the election season. ✔ / ✘

 Notes:
+* Everyone has been asked to request that friends/colleagues, etc vote in the elections before next week.

-Completed / Agreed: ✔ / ✘
+Completed / Agreed: ✔

 Drupal User Group Meet-ups